 The most familiar of the elements is implementation.
 At implementation, the design plan meets the learner, and the content is delivered.
 The evaluation process that most designers and learners are familiar with takes place in this element.
 Evaluation is used to gauge the degree to which learners meet objectives and facilitators or technologies deliver the project.

-Evaluation doesn’t deserve to be listed last in the ADDIE model because it takes place in every element and surrounds the instructional design process.
+The evaluation phase doesn’t deserve to be listed last in the ADDIE model because it takes place in every element and surrounds the instructional design process.
 Evaluation is a constant guard at the gate of failure.
 The advantages of using an instructional system are numerous, the most important being the ability to design projects quickly and efficiently.
-Nothing is left to chance or ignored when a designer stays within the framework of the ADDIE or other ISD models.
+Nothing is left to chance or ignored when a designer stays within the framework of the ADDIE or other instructional design models.
 One possible disadvantage is the necessity of a designer to be familiar with the ISD process.

 The Model at Work